Motivically functorial coniveau spectral sequences; direct summands of cohomology of function fields: The construction of and ; base change and Tate twists

 \subsection{The construction of $\gdp$ and $\gd$; the proof of Proposition \ref{pprop}}

-It was proved in \S2.3 of $\cite{bev}$ (cf. also \cite{le3} or \S8.3.1 of \cite{mymot}) that $\dmge$ could be described as $H(A)$, where $A$ is a certain (small) differential graded category.
-Moreover, the functor $K^b(\smc)\to \dmge$ could be presented as $H(f)$, where $f: B^b(\smc)\to A$ is a differential graded functor.
+It was proved in \S2.3 of $\cite{bev}$ (cf. also \cite{le3} that $\dmge$ could be described as $H(A)$, where $A$ is a certain (small) differential graded category.
+Moreover, the functor $K^b(\smc)\to \dmge$ could be presented as $H(f)$, where $f: B^b(\smc)\to A$ is a naturally defined differential graded functor (note still: it seems difficult to construct such a functor for the 'model' of $\dmge$ constructed in \cite{mymot}).
 We will not describe the details for (any of) these constructions since we will not need them.

 We define $\gdp=\dc(A)^{op}$, $\gd=\dd(A)^{op}$, $p$ is the natural projection.
 We verify that these categories satisfy Proposition \ref{pprop}.
 Assertion \ref{ienh} follows from the fact that any localization of a triangulated category that possesses an enhancement is enhanceable also (see \S\S3.4--3.5 of \cite{drinf}).